Although a pleasing external appearance was admired, women in the nineteenth century were often told that ‘true beauty’ came from within.

 Quaint and flirty, young and alluring.
 Her skin is white with the faintest pink shining through.
 Her eyes are blue and wide and round.
 (For her—White Pompeian Beauty Powder with Light tone of Bloom.)

-In 1929, the Armand Company went further and tried to ‘scientise’ the link between personality and make-up by engaging a psychologist to work with a beauty expert to give the impression that Armand make-up was customised to match a woman’s personality.
-Armand made this scheme available in a booklet aptly titled, ‘Find Yourself’.
+In 1929, the Armand Company went further and tried to ‘scientise’ the link between personality and make-up.
+Armand engaged a psychologist to work with a beauty expert and came up with a scheme to give the impression that Armand make-up was customised to match a woman’s personality.
+Armand then developed a booklet – aptly titled ‘Find Yourself’ – which supposedly allowed women to match their make-up with their personality.

 This booklet is based on the principle that you must study your own type in order to learn the proper use of cosmetics.
 This is accomplished by the simple process of asking yourself a few questions.
 Truthful answers will enable you to work out your own Number, under which you will find revealed, as though the booklet had actually seen and heard you, interesting facts about your appearance and psychology, as well as a specific discussion of your individual problems.
 The knowledge gained from this discussion will start you on the road to Beauty.
 And that way lies Happiness.